Maumagnaguagno/HyperTensioN/README.md

 They were defined as instance variables to be mixed in other classes if needed, that is why they are not class variables.
 Having the state and domain as separate variables also means we do not need to propagate them all the time, this makes the source more declarative.
 This also means you can, at any point, change more than the state.
-This may be usefull to reorder method decompositions in the domain to modify the behavior without touching the methods.
+This may be usefull to reorder method decompositions in the domain to modify the behavior without touching the methods or set the debug option only after an specific operator is called.
+You will notice that the plan is not a variable, as it is created during the backtracking, which means you can not reorder actions in the planning process using this algorithm, but is possible if you create the plan during decomposition and costs more CPU.

 The methods are few and simple to use:
 - ```planning(tasks, level = 0)``` receives a task list to decompose and the nesting level to help debug.